AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/marketo/marketo.md

 | [!DNL Real-time Customer Profile] | < 1 minute |
 | Data Lake | < 60 minutes |

-## Connect [!DNL Marketo] to Platform
+## Next steps and additional resources

+The following documentation provides further information on creating a [!DNL Marketo] source connection:

-To learn how to connect your [!DNL Marketo] data to Platform, see the tutorial on [creating a Marketo source connector in the UI](../../../tutorials/ui/create/adobe-applications/marketo.md).
+* For information on how to connect your [!DNL Marketo] data to Platform, see the tutorial on [creating a Marketo source connector in the UI](../../../tutorials/ui/create/adobe-applications/marketo.md).
+* For information on the underlying setup for the B2B namespaces and schemas used with [!DNL Marketo], see the documentation for [B2B namespaces and schemas](./marketo-namespaces.md).
+* For information on finding your [!DNL Marketo] munchkin ID and generating your credentials, see the [[!DNL Marketo] authentication guide](./marketo-auth.md).
+* For information on the specific mapping rules that apply to [!DNL Marketo] datasets, see the documentation on [[!DNL Marketo] field mappings](../mapping/marketo.md).